originphp/framework/origin/docs/controllers/index.md

 ## Creating your own controller

-Remember, we use composer for auto-loading classes, anytime you create a new class ,you will need to run `composer dump-autoload`.

 When you create a controller, the name should be in plural camel case and it needs to end with Controller.
 Controller files are placed in the `Controller` directory of your app.